confluentinc/ksql/docs-md/developer-guide/create-a-table.md

       The KEY field is optional.
 For more information, see [Key Requirements](syntax-reference.md#key-requirements).

-KSQL can't infer the topic's data format, so you must provide the format of the values that are stored in the topic.
+ksqlDB can't infer the topic's data format, so you must provide the format of the values that are stored in the topic.
 In this example, the data format is `JSON`.
 Other options are `Avro`, `DELIMITED` and `KAFKA`.
 See [Serialization Formats](serialization.md#serialization-formats) for more details.

-In the KSQL CLI, paste the following CREATE TABLE statement:
+In the ksqlDB CLI, paste the following CREATE TABLE statement:

 ```sql
 CREATE TABLE users